 Total net absorption in the Manhattan market has generally been above the four-year-average, with the two most recent quarters exhibiting little to no net absorption, indicating a potential contraction in the market.
-Total square feet leased in the Manhattan market has been above and below the four-year average an equal number of times, with the most recent quarter representing a large increase.
+Total square feet leased in the Manhattan market has generally been below the four-year average, with the most recent quarter representing a large increase, and the highest amount seen over the analysis period.
 With increased availabilities and rent concessions, leasing activity is likely to continue on an upward trend.